noi-techpark/odh-docs/source/datasets.rst

 .. versionchanged:: 2020.09 added dropdowns to the list of datasets to improve usability

-This section contains information about the datasets in the Mobility Domain and how to access them using the API that the Open Data Hub team developed and made available.
+This section contains :ref:`technical information <mobility-tech>` about the datasets in the Mobility Domain and how to access them using the API that the Open Data Hub team developed and made available.

 .. figure:: /images/Mobility-domain.png
    :align: center